bserdar/jcliff/README.markdown

+# Jcliff
+## What does it do?

+Jcliff configures a running instance of EAP6/JBoss7 using modular configuration files.

+### But I can configure EAP6/JBoss7 by editing the configuration XML file....

+There are several problems with that:
+  * It is not easily maintainable, especially if you have many hosts with different configurations.
+  * It requires a bounce.
+JCliff uses jboss-cli.sh to invoke configuration commands, so many configuration modifications can be done without bouncing the server.

+### I can use scripts that call jboss-cli.sh to configure the server

+JCliff modifies the configuration incrementally.
+Only necessary parts of the configuration is modified, and if the required changes are already applied, nothing is done.

+### How do I use puppet?

+Use puppet to lay down configuration files, and then have puppet execute jcliff.
+This way, you can define datasources, logging, etc. using puppet code and templates, and configure only what's necessary.

+### Can I use another configuration management tool?

+There's nothing puppet specific in jcliff.
+You can use jcliff as a command line tool, or from any configuration management system than can install files, and execute other programs.

+### What does jcliff configuration files look like?

+JCliff uses the same JSON-like language used by jboss-cli.sh (jboss-dmr library).
+A configuration file that sets the root level logging looks like

+{
+  "logging" => {
+    "root-logger" => {
+       "ROOT" => {
+          "level" => "debug"
+       }
+    }
+  }
+}

+# Operation

 EAP6 configuration is difficult if you intend to use puppet.
 The command line client provides an interactive front-end for configuration tasks, not easily called from puppet scripts.
 There is